SamuelJEAlves/Data-Graph/README.md

 # Data-Graph
-Data plot in python using Pandas and Matplot libraries.
+Data plot in Python using pandas and matplot libraries.